Peakboard/peakboard-templates.github.io/_templates/Shopfloor-Interactive-Safety-Cross-Quality-Q/en.md

 layout: article
 title: Interactive dashboard for your shopfloor management – safety cross and quality Q as lean management tools
 description:
   - In a calendar-like tile view this template gives an overview of the safety and quality in the organization contributing to a continuous improvement process (kaizen).
 The safety cross visualizes accidents and severity of injury at the workplace.
 The quality Q displays product quality - for an improved quality management in the manufacturing area.
-Adjust and save the values of individual tiles in a SQL database via touch screen or mouse.
+Adjust and save the values of individual tiles in a [Peakboard Hub](https://peakboard.com/en/product/peakboard-hub/)List via touch screen or mouse.
 This will give both managers and workers a transparent overview of the safety, efficiency and productivity at the shopfloor.
 lang: en
 weight: 2000
 isDraft: false